 Llao Llao Squuezes, Sweet Sweet Suck Nicola Colclough

-waterfall LungA School
+LungA School archive LungA School

 The course of our lives are shaped by infrastructure that both sustains and controls us.
 Infrastructural Futures uses Vinay Gupta’s Simple Critical Infrastructure Maps as a loose framework.
-By mapping existential threats against infrastructural systems, or the means that systems endeavour to postpone dying, against he fragility of those systems.”
+By mapping existential threats against infrastructural systems, or the means that systems endeavour to postpone dying, against he fragility of those systems.

 The future